terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_router_v2.html.markdown

 * `value_specs` - (Optional) Map of additional driver-specific options.

+* `availability_zone_hints` -  (Optional) An availability zone is used to make network resources highly available.
+Used for resources with high availability so that they are scheduled on different availability zones.
+Changing this creates a new router.

 The `external_fixed_ip` block supports:

 * `subnet_id` - (Optional) Subnet in which the fixed IP belongs to.